den-wdi-2/intro-ruby/readme.md

 <!-- Hook: Raise your hand if you like Javascript.
 Raise your hand if there's something about Javascript that frustrates you.
 I have bad news and good news.
 The bad news is that these frustrations are a part of every programming language.
 The good news is that Ruby was designed *explicitly* to minimize these frustrations.

 Not going to B.S. you guys, this is going to be a big shift.
-You've been learning Javascript for a month, and today we're going to shift gears in a big way.
+You've been learning Javascript for basically the whole course, and today we're going to shift gears in a big way.
 Ruby is not Javascript.
-We will be highlighting the similarities and differences throughout the next few weeks, but please keep in mind which language you're working with as we continue. -->
+We will be highlighting the similarities and differences throughout the next few lessons, but please keep in mind which language you're working with as we continue. -->

 # Intro to Ruby - Data Types & Variables